 The feature is activated in the gNB either by direct configuration from the OAM system (management-based activation), or by signalling from the OAM via the 5GC (signalling-based activation), containing UE-associated QoE configuration.
 One or more QoE measurement collection configurations can be activated at a UE per service type, and each QoE measurement configuration is uniquely identified by a QoE reference.

 For signalling-based QoE measurements, the OAM initiates the QMC activation for a specific UE via the 5GC, and the gNB receives one or more QoE measurement configurations by means of UE-associated signalling.
 The QoE measurement configuration for signalling-based QMC activation includes an application layer measurement configuration list and the corresponding information for QoE measurement collection, e.g., QoE reference, service type, MCE IP address, slice scope, area scope, MDT alignment information, the indication of available RAN visible QoE metrics and assistance information.

+For a QoE measurement configuration, assistance information provided by OAM can be considered by the gNB for configuring a UE with a priority level.
+Priority level can be used by the UE to discard QoE measurements reports, as specified in TS 38.331 [12].

 For management-based QMC activation, the OAM sends one or more QoE measurement configurations directly to the gNB.
 The QoE measurement configuration for management-based QMC activation also includes an application layer measurement configuration list and the corresponding information for QoE measurement collection.
 The gNB selects UE(s) that have the required QoE measurement capability, and the measurement collection criteria related to area scope and slice scope.